-Thoroughly mix the dry stuff and the wet stuff in separate bowls, then fold together until you can’t see dry stuff any more, but no longer.
+- Add the chopped nuts and the wet stuff to the dry stuff and fold together until you can’t see dry stuff any more, but no longer to avoid tough batter.

-Pour into your greased, non-stick loaf pan and bake for 50 minutes.
-Do the tooth pick test to see if it’s done.
-If not, give it another 5 minutes, and try again.
-Don’t bake any longer than needed to get a dry toothpick, or it will be too dry.
+- Pour batter into a buttered, non-stick loaf pan and bake for 50 minutes.
+Do the toothpick test to see if it’s done.
+If the toothpick comes out wet, bake for another five minutes and try again.
+Don’t bake any longer than needed to get a dry toothpick, or the bread will lose some of its signature moistness.